-Success is really nothing more than persisting through and beyond a perceived failure until you reach your goal.
+Success is really nothing more than persisting through and beyond a perceived failure until you reach your goal, in a sense, you pass failure on your way to success.
 What’s tough about recognizing this is that it’s only the final result that you’ll see when you look at those who have already succeeded at something, not the missteps that happened along the way.

 You can bring the same perspective to shed light on your own life, and your progress in your career journey.
 If you’re at a point where things aren’t going your way, you can see it as a moment in time en route to eventual success, rather than assuming you’ve reached a final destination of impasse.
 You’ll be much more likely to get where you’re going eventually if you foster tenacity and patience.